ai-cfia/dev-rel-docs/adr/008-naming-convention.md

  ### Database Table and View
 - **Convention**: Use lowercase and separate words with underscore.
 For naming use plural.
 - **Why**: SQL reserved word are singular, so by using plural you're less likely to have a collision.
 - **Example**: `my_table_name`
 - **Example**: `my_view_name`
 - **Concrete example**: `html_contents`
 - **Concrete example**: `users`

--
+### Abbreviation for Environment
+- `dev`: development environment (typically ongoing development branches deployed for developer testing)
+- `uat`: user-acceptance testing: new version that is shared to product management and champion users for testing before deployment to production
+- `prd`: production: production version of the system

 ## Notes
 - These naming conventions should be followed for all new resources that can be accessed or manipulated via CLI.